 #otf

-This blog post will explain how you can pick alternative characters that come with certain open type fonts like IBM Plex Mono and build a version of the font that will permanently turn these alternative character variants on.
+How to freeze some of the font characters in an OTF font to the alternative version.
+Taking the slashed zero character as an example with the font IBM Plex Mono.
+This blog post will explain how you can pick alternative characters with OTF fonts and build a version of the font that will permanently turn these alternative character variants on.

 #photography